karasmith441/aotscores/README.md

 }
 ```

-If a team comes in late, just give them 0's for any rounds before they started answering questions (e.g. addTeam("Late Birds Get No Worms", [0,0,50]);).
+If a team comes in late, just give them 0's for any rounds before they started answering questions, e.g. addTeam("Late Birds Get No Worms", [0,0,50]);